ebezzam/python-dev-tips/docs/source/fftconvolve.rst

 ..     :special-members: __init__, __call__

 ..
-GENERATE ONE AT A TIME WITH CUSTOM TEXT
+GENERATE INDIVIDUALLY WITH CUSTOM TEXT

 There are two classes in this module for performing convolution in the frequency domain with a fixed filter.